opentelekomcloud/python-otcextensions/README.rst

 * ``~/.config/openstack``
 * ``/etc/openstack``

+AK/SK values required for access to some services (i.e. OBS) can be either configured as shown above in the clouds.yaml/secure.yaml, or they can be automatically retrieved from the S3_ACCESS_KEY_ID and S3_SECRET_ACCESS_KEY.
+Values from the clouds.yaml/secure.yaml take precedence over the ones from environment.

 With this configuration you can start using openstackCLI simply ``openstack --os-cloud otc``

 More information at https://developer.openstack.org/sdks/python/openstacksdk/users/config